Skip to Content

 One of the best viewpoints at the lake is from a spot called the Rock Pile.
 It’s only a short hike from the parking lot (300 meters/984 feet).
 To reach it, jump on the Consolation Lakes trail until you hit a Y in the path.
 Here you’ll see a bench and a sign talking about bear safety.
 Take the trail to the right and follow it up to the Rock Pile.

-If you want to visit Moraine Lake at the most beautiful time of day, then you need to get there for sunrise!
-The way the morning light hits the mountains and the lake is magic!
-Luckily, there’s this Sunrise Shuttle to Moraine Lake that leaves at either 4 am or 5 am and gets you there for that magical time of day.
-You’ll need to book online here to secure your spot.
+• Sunrise shuttle – If you want to visit Moraine Lake at the most beautiful time of day, then you need to get there for sunrise!
+The way the morning light hits the mountains and the lake is magic.
+This sunrise shuttle service departs at 4 or 5 am and is $119 CAD.
+They also offer daytime shuttles, which include a stop at Lake Louise for $99 CAD.
+We really loved this service, and the people are wonderful – read our full review of it here!

 3. Relax at the Banff Upper Hot Springs